bear9bear/osticket-prereqs/README.md

 - On the C: drive, create a new folder named PHP.

 <h3>Step 4: Download & Extract Files</h3>

 - Extract the php files from the downloaded files into the PHP folder on the C: drive

 - Navigate to C:\inetpub\wwwroot, then copy the upload folder from osTicket into this directory.
 Rename the folder to osTicket.

 <h3>Step 5: Register PHP in IIS</h3>

 - Open IIS Manager as an administrator.

 - Click on PHP Manager and select Register new PHP version.

 - Browse to the PHP folder and select php-cgi.
 Once done, restart your server.

 <h3>Step 6: Verify osTicket Installation</h3>
 - In IIS Manager, go to Sites > Default Web Site > osTicket, and click on *Browse :80 to test if osTicket is accessible.

 <h3>Step 7: Enable Required PHP Extensions</h3>

--Inside the PHP Manager, enable the following extensions:
+- Inside the PHP Manager, enable the following extensions:

      - php_opcache.dll

      - php_imap.dll

      - php_int.dll

 - Then, navigate to the osTicket directory in C:\inetpub\wwwroot\osTicket\include, and rename the ost-sampleconfig.php to ost-config.php.

 - Right-click on  ost-config.php , go to Properties, and disable inheritance.
 Assign the Everyone group with full permissions.

 <h2>6.
 Completing the Installation</h2>

 - You are now ready to connect osTicket to your MySQL database:

 <h2>Complete Install</h2>

 You are now ready to connect osTicket to your MySQL database:

 <h3>Step 1: Create a New Database</h3>

 - Open HeidiSQL and create a new database for osTicket

 <h3>Step 2: Configure osTicket to Connect to the Database</h3>

 - After the database is created, take note of the database name

 - In osTicket enter the database name, username, and password to link osTicket with your MySQL database.

 🎉 Congratulations! osTicket is now installed and configured. 🎉